 Think about your long-term vision.
 Where do you see your massage career in five years?
 Your CE choices should be stepping stones toward that goal.
 If you dream of working with athletes, a sports massage certification is a logical next step.
 If you want to build a reputation for offering something truly unique and effective for deep tissue work, you might consider learning Ashiatsu Deepfeet Bar Therapy.
 Select training that helps you attract the exact type of clients you want to work with.
 Each course you take is an investment in building the specific practice you envision for yourself.

-Consider Your Practice and Specialization
+Does It Fit Your Practice and Specialization?

 Finally, think about the practical side of things.
 Will the new modality fit into your current practice?
 Some techniques, like Ashiatsu, require specific equipment and space.
 Others, like adding Himalayan Salt Stones, are easier to integrate.
 Specializing can set you apart in a crowded market, but you want to choose a path that feels authentic to you and is feasible for your business.
 Focus on high-quality, hands-on courses that provide practical skills you can apply right away.
 This ensures you get a great return on your investment and can immediately start offering more value to your clients.